 7.9.
 Trigger Enable & Trigger CC Nr

-This parameter allows triggering patterns through incoming MIDI CCs.
+This parameter allows remote controlling most sequencer parameters through incoming MIDI CCs.
 It can be either set to "Off" (disabling the feature), or a MIDI Channel (the CCs received on this channel trigger the pattern change).